 The Safavid dynasty is also credited for founding the modern nation-state of Iran, as a significant portion of Iran's current borders originated during their reign.

-By the early 1600's, the Safavid dynasty had become a major world power, and began the promotion of tourism to Iran.
-The dynasty lasted until the early 1700's, when Iran became the target of repeated raids, and were finally defeated by Mir Wais Khan in 1722.
+By the early 1600s, the Safavid dynasty had become a major world power, and began the promotion of tourism to Iran.
+The dynasty lasted until the early 1700s, when Iran became the target of repeated raids, and the dynasty was defeated by Mir Wais Khan in 1722.

 Nader was known as one of the last great conquerors of Asia, but his cruel nature during his final years led to a series of revolts and his ultimate assassination in 1747.